Mehdi

 Bezih.

-Clinical pharmacist building tools that translate evidence into durable practice — prior-authorization automation, clinical protocol design, and compliance-driven pharmacy operations.
+Clinical pharmacist and former controls engineer.
+I work on prior-authorization automation, clinical protocol design, and compliance-driven pharmacy operations.

 A small, stubborn idea